M.H.A. Frequently Asked Questions

 Some instructors post lectures online.
 Lectures may be audio or visual.
 Sometimes they are provided as a PowerPoint or text document.
 Online classes are delivered using an online learning management system, called Blackboard.
 Students log into Blackboard, and can click on any of their course sites.
 Once a student is in the course site, s/he can access lectures, PowerPoint, documents, videos, links, discussion boards and the place where assignments are submitted (called a dropbox).

-How do I stay in contact with my classmates and faculty during the online program?
+How do I stay in contact with my classmates and faculty during the online/hybrid program?

-What are the advantages of taking classes online?
+What are the advantages of taking classes online/hybrid?

-Convenience and flexibility are the most common reasons for taking online classes.
-Taking classes online is ideal for someone who wants to continue working while earning graduate degree.
-Online classes allow you to fit school into your schedule when it works best for you.
+Convenience and flexibility are the most common reasons for taking online/hybrid classes.
+Taking classes online/hybrid is ideal for someone who wants to continue working while earning graduate degree.
+Online/hybrid classes allow you to fit school into your schedule when it works best for you.

-What makes the Seton Hall University online M.H.A. program unique?
+What makes the Seton Hall University online/hybrid M.H.A. program unique?

-The online M.H.A. program was built on a very successful on-campus program and began in 1998.
+The online/hybrid M.H.A. program was built on a very successful on-campus program and began in 1997.
 It differs from most other in-person programs in several ways.
 First, many participants are mid-career, recent graduates or experienced professionals who share a wealth of practical knowledge in the courses.
 Second, we designed the program in collaboration with healthcare administrators and academic experts who know what knowledge and skills you need to move ahead in your career.
 Third, the structure of the program allows you to manage your studies to fit the demands of your professional and personal life.
+The M.H.A. program was the first online/hybrid program offered at Seton Hall University.

 If you are still in need of information after reviewing our webpages and these FAQs, please feel free to contact us directly: